 TEEN PROGRAM - one and two week sessions

 An exciting outdoor program for teens entering 7th grade and up.
 This experience focuses on developing leadership skills, teamwork, trust, commitment, responsibility, and self-awareness.
 All of the fun camp activities are offered in addition to off site trips such as rock climbing (Fridays - included in the tuition) and skeet shooting (Wednesdays) included in the tuition) and white water rafting and ziplining (Thursdays-for an additional fee).
-If weather is not cooperating trips will be cancelled.
-If you would like notifiation of cancellations, please let us know.
+These trips will not be offered in 2021 due to covid restrictions If weather is not cooperating trips will be cancelled.
+If you would like notification of cancellations, please let us know.
 The majority of activities are offered as choices so the program is more youth guided and tailored to meet the interests of the individual teenager.

 COUNSELOR IN TRAINING PROGRAM- two week sessions